mksaraf/kubernetes-lab-tutorial/content/basics.md

     Pods Status:    3 Running / 0 Waiting / 0 Succeeded / 0 Failed
     No volumes.

 The Replica Set makes it easy to scale the number of replicas up or down, either manually or by an auto-scaling control agent, by simply updating the replicas field.
-For example, scale down to zero replicas in order to delete all pods controlled by a given replica controller
+For example, scale down to zero replicas in order to delete all pods controlled by a given replica set

     kubectl scale rs nginx --replicas=0